DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/margin/right.md

 ---
 ---
 ##### shortDescription
-Specifies the right margin of the widget in pixels.
+Specifies the right margin of the UI component in pixels.

 ---